Everything You Need to Know About WordPress Backend

 Conclusion

-We hope you have learned in detail about the WordPress backend and the associated terminologies.
+We hope you have thoroughly learned about the WordPress backend and the associated terminologies.
 I hope this article helped you get an idea about WordPress Backend Development.

-I tried to add all that WordPress Backend includes, like overview, tools, developer’s responsibilities, languages, project, frontend vs. backend, connectivity with frontend, customization, and more.
+I tried adding everything WordPress’s backend includes: overview, tools, developer’s responsibilities, languages, project, frontend vs. backend, connectivity with frontend, customization, and more.

 Share in the comments below if you want to add value to the topic.